 Seniors who enjoy corn can eat it on the cob, in a soup, or as a side dish, but this vegetable is more than just a tasty addition to a meal.
 Corn contains many nutrients that are specifically beneficial for a senior’s health.
-The staff at Home Care Assistance, a leading provider of elderly care in Mississauga, shares a few reasons why your aging loved one should be eating more corn.
+The staff at Home Care Assistance, a leading provider of home care Mississauga, shares a few reasons why your aging loved one should be eating more corn.

 Keeps Eyes Healthy